Who’s ready for water play measurement fun?

 Children need a chance to practice measurement in an open environment without feeling like they may make a mistake.

 This measurement pouring station is legit.
-All three of my boys (ages 2, 4, 5.5) wanted in asap – and it lasted until dinnertime.
+All three of my preschoolers wanted in asap – and it lasted until dinnertime.
 SCORE.

 My measurement mission was simple.

-Create a pouring station to practice holding a steady hand and better understanding measurement.
+Create a water table pouring station to practice holding a steady hand and better understanding measurement.

-I wanted to create an area that had a buffer zone for spilled water and allow my four-year-old to grow confident in his pour.
+I wanted to create an area with a buffer zone for spilled water and allow my four-year-old to grow confident in his pour.

 Because let’s face it.
 My preschooler is going to want to continue pouring the milk in his oatmeal.
 Saying yes is important.